AugmentedAJ/Long-Context-Code-Bench/README.md

 Notes:
 - `--judge-model` is only used to look up existing scalar scores from the `cross_agent_analysis` stage; no new LLM calls are made.
-- For each pairwise decision, `judge_runner` and `judge_model` are taken from the agent's original edit (e.g., `auggie/sonnet4.5`, `claude-code/claude-sonnet-4-5`).
+  - In **single-judge** mode, `judge_runner` and `judge_model` on each
+    decision refer to the dedicated judge agent (e.g., `claude-code/claude-sonnet-4-5`).
+In **multi-judge** mode, they refer
+    to the agent that originally produced the edit (e.g., `auggie/sonnet4.5`).
   - Claude Code runs under a PTY so that its Ink-based TTY handling works reliably in CI and other non-interactive environments.

 3. **Customize ranking**: Use `--rank-by` to rank by different metrics (mean_aggregate, success_rate, tasks_per_hour, etc.)
 4. **Export results**: Save leaderboard as CSV or JSON for sharing